Skip to navigation Skip to content Skip to subnav

 (1) may add the word “corporation,” “incorporated,” “company,” or “limited,” or the abbreviation “corp.,” “inc.,” “co.,” or “ltd.,” to its corporate name for use in this State; or

-(2) may use an available trade name to transact business in this State if its corporate name is unavailable and it delivers to the Secretary of State for filing a copy of the resolution of its board of directors, certified by its secretary, adopting the trade name.
+(2) may adopt an alternate name to transact business in this State if its corporate name is unavailable and it delivers to the Secretary of State for filing a copy of the resolution of its board of directors, certified by its secretary, adopting the alternate name.

-(b) Except as authorized by subsections (c) and (d) of this section, the corporate name (including a trade name) of a foreign corporation must be distinguishable upon the records of the Secretary of State from reserved or registered trade names or corporate names.
+(b) Except as authorized by subsections (c) and (d) of this section, the corporate name, including an alternate name, of a foreign corporation must be distinguishable upon the records of the Secretary of State from reserved or registered trade names or corporate names.

 (c) A foreign corporation may apply to the Secretary of State for authorization to use in this State the name of another corporation incorporated or authorized to transact business in this State that is not distinguishable upon the records from the name applied for by submitting to the Secretary of State a satisfactory written form indicating the other corporation’s consent and change of name.

-(d) A foreign corporation may use in this State the name (including the trade name) of another domestic or foreign corporation that is used in this State if the other corporation is incorporated or authorized to transact business in this State and the foreign corporation:
+(d) A foreign corporation may use in this State the name, including the alternate name, of another domestic or foreign corporation that is used in this State if the other corporation is incorporated or authorized to transact business in this State and the foreign corporation:

 (1) has merged with the other corporation;